SmartAdvisorOnline

 Last verified by SmartAdvisorOnline Lab:

-✓ Router tunnel logic reviewed against current protocol guidance and whole-home routing rules
+✓ Router tunnel logic reviewed against current WireGuard, policy routing and whole-home routing guidance

 Verification date: